jaweesh/SFS/README.md

 # SFS
+On 2/April/2020 Sudan PM Abdullah Hamdook anounced StandForSudan campaign to raise funds for the struggling government, this repo will serve as historic and analytical data for the campaign<br>

 StandForSudan historic data for graphs

 quickly written scripts to grap data from ebs website to do analysis on the data